amacleod/transparent-display/docs/SerialProtocolDesign.md

 Idea: only send from Python when Arduino asks for it.
 Python is an on-demand server for image bytes.

+Python should always have a buffer ready to send to Arduino, so that it can respond immediately.

 First Draft Design
 ------------------